Ski resorts you can fly into

 The airfield, which connects with dozens of US cities, is just three miles from the town of Aspen, surrounded by the ski area of Aspen Mountain (known locally as Ajax), Aspen Highlands and Buttermilk.

 Another ski area, Snowmass Village, is just six miles from the tarmac.
+Limelight Hotel Snowmass, a ski in /ski out, pet-friendly establishment that offers easy ski access and so much more (there's even a dinner and a movie option), recently opened its doors.
 Aspen, which features in several songs by late resident John Denver, claims a total of 319 miles of tree-lined Rocky Mountains trails.
+But visitors can find rewards off slope too — this year the Aspen Art Museum will celebrate three monumental anniversaries.

 Did you know?
-Aspen's Buttermilk hosts the Winter X Games, while the 2017 FIS alpine skiing World Cup finals will be held there in March.
+Aspen's Buttermilk hosts the Winter X Games, while the 2017 FIS alpine skiing World Cup finals were held there.

 Revelstoke, Canada

-A check for $9,890 will buy a round-trip ticket on a private charter from Vancouver to Revelstoke deep in the heart of powder country.
-The airport -- which also hosts two scheduled flights a week (via Revelstoke Air) is just two miles south of town.
+A check for about $4,845 will buy a round-trip private charter from Vancouver to Revelstoke deep in the heart of powder country.
+The airport, which also hosts up to four scheduled flights a week (up to $223 one-way via Revelstoke Air), is just two miles south of town.

 Be rewarded with a vertical drop of 5,620 feet -- the most in North America -- and 64 runs among glades and high-alpine bowls on Mount Mackenzie.